Hawkstone Park: Culture and cultural references

+Peace for the peaceless breast-Joy for the joyful mind.

-Current Operations
+Current operations

-Hawkstone is currently combined with an adjacent hotel (formerly a lodge of the hall) marketed in association with the Principal Hayley Group, golf course.
+Hawkstone follies is currently combined with an adjacent hotel (formerly a lodge of the hall) marketed in association with the Principal Hayley Group golf course.

 Golf course

 Hawkstone Park has two 18-hole golf courses, set in and around the parkland.
 Sandy Lyle was tutored in golf by his father Alex, who was the resident golf professional at Hawkstone.